 Global demand for sustainable lower carbon fuel is strong and growing rapidly as governments implement and advance existing climate change policies and companies commit to carbon reduction targets.
 Recent commitments from the International Air Transport Association Net Zero Carbon by 2050 resolution to increase use of Sustainable Aviation Fuel (SAF) from 2% in 2025 to 65% in 2050, demonstrate the growing demand for sustainably scalable solutions, like Nuseed Carinata.
 It supplies a scalable solution to help start decarbonizing heavy transport today, including aviation, without the delay, cost, and carbon footprint of retrofitting fleets.

 Is Nuseed Carinata a suitable feedstock for Sustainable Aviation Fuel (SAF)?

 Recently listed by the International Civil Aviation Organization (ICAO) as having similar industry-leading greenhouse gas (GHG) savings as waste and residuals like used cooking oil, Nuseed Carinata is already recognized as a SAF feedstock that can help the aviation industry decarbonize, with the added benefit of globally scalable sustainable production.

 When will Nuseed Carinata production increase?

 Commercial production in Argentina is increasing.
 Expanding commercial programs in South America and U.S. introduction are being planned to increase production to help meet the growing demand for certified low–carbon feedstock.
+Expanding programs in South America and the Southern U.S. will help increase certified sustainable production to help meet the growing demand for lower carbon bioenergy.
 Initial research and market development programs are also underway in Europe and Australia.